What does the persona of an SMB that’s engaged in social media look like? It falls generally into these characteristics:

 That’s pretty darn precise, no?
 So, how do I know this?
 There’s a new survey out by my [former] employer, Vocus and Duct Tape Marketing, which I had a role in analyzing the data.

-The study Path to Influence: An Industry Study of SMBs and Social Media, which is freely available is unique among surveys in that it’s scientific; it’s statistically valid and has a confidence interval.
+The study Path to Influence: An Industry Study of SMBs and Social Media, which is freely available is unique among market research surveys by marketing shops today in that it’s scientific and has a confidence interval.
 In other words, the data is rock solid — and so too is the marketing persona.

 5 Small Business Social Media Stats

-Here are a few of the ohter findings about SMBs and social media stemming from the research:
+Here are a few of the other findings about SMBs and social media stemming from the research:

 1. SMB spending on social media